aisdav/ML_models_from_scratch/naive_bayes_classifier/math.md

 **Prior probability:** The probability of an event before observing any new data.

 **Posterior probability:** The probability of an event updated based on new evidence or data.

+**Likelihood:** A function of the parameters of a statistical model given observed data, measuring how probable the observed data is for different parameter values.